fingerprintjs/fingerprint-pro-azure-integration/CONTRIBUTING.md

 You can invoke the function from your local environment using the [start command](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=v4%2Cmacos%2Ccsharp%2Cportal%2Cbash#start) in Azure Functions Core Tools.

+### How to run function locally

+* You can run and debug the function locally via [Azure Functions Core Tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-local).
+The project has a command `yarn start` to do that.
+* [Azurite](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio) could be used to emulate Azure Storage account.
+The project's command is `yarn emulate-storage`.

 ### Code style